 3 Replace the UI Framework Module

-To replace the UI Framework, follow these stepsL
+To replace the UI Framework, follow these steps:

 - Delete the UI_Resources module.

-- Import the Atlas UI Resources module from the Mendix App Store.
+- Download and import the Atlas UI Resources module from the Mendix App Store.

 When the Atlas UI Resources module is downloaded from the Mendix App Store, it will be found in App Store modules: